+[G.6] Manufacturers should consider the risks associated with sensor vulnerabilities and potential sensor signal manipulation efforts such as GPS spoofing, 12 road sign modification, 13 Lidar/Radar jamming and spoofing, 14 camera blinding, 15 and excitation of machine learning false positives.
+16

+4.2.4 Removal or Mitigation of Safety-Critical Risks

-- [G.6] Manufacturers should consider the risks associated with sensor vulnerabilities and potential sensor signal manipulation efforts such as GPS spoofing,12 road sign modification,13 Lidar/Radar jamming and spoofing,14 camera blinding,15 or excitation of machine learning false positives.16 - 4.2.4 Unnecessary Risk Removal - [G.7] Any unreasonable risk to safety-critical systems should be removed or mitigated to acceptable levels through design, and any functionality that presents an unavoidable and unnecessary risk should be eliminated where possible.
+[G.7] Any unreasonable risk to safety-critical systems should be removed or mitigated to acceptable levels through design, and any functionality that presents an unavoidable and unnecessary risk should be eliminated where possible.

-11 A risk assessment process is described in clause 8 of ISO/SAE 21434.
-The work product [WP-09-02] "Threat analysis and risk assessment" results from requirement [RQ-09-05] which pulls from several clause 8 sections.
+11 A risk assessment process is described in clause 15 of ISO/SAE 21434.
+The work product [WP-09-02] "Threat analysis and risk assessment" results from requirements [RQ-09-03] and [RQ-09-04] which pull from several clause 15 sections.

 12 DefCon 23 - Lin Huang and Qing Yang - Low cost GPS Simulator: GPS Spoofing by SDR.
-2015 Video of the talk: https://media.defcon.org/DEF%20CON%2023/DEF%20CON%2023/20video/
+2015 Video of the talk: https://media.defcon.org/DEF%20CON%2023/DEF%20CON%2023M20video/